mcmah309/eros/README.md

   32: <unknown>
 ```

+## `TracedError`

+`TracedError` allows adding context to an error throughout the callstack with the `context` or `with_context` methods.
+This context may be information such as variable values or ongoing operations while the error occurred.
+If the error is handled higher in the stack, then this can be disregarded (no log pollution).
+Otherwise you can log it (or panic), capturing all the relevant information in one log.
+A backtrace is captured and added to the log if `RUST_BACKTRACE` is set.
+Use `TracedError` if the underlying error type does not matter.
+Otherwise, the type can be specified with `TracedError<T>`.

 ## Perfect For Libraries And Optimized Binaries As Well

 Eros is perfect for libraries and applications.
 It is also optimized for binary size and performance.